L3ynaT/git1practice/git-practice5/fun_facts.md

-# I am a sagittarius
+# My go-to drink is a matcha latte.
+# My camera roll is filled with sunsets, clouds, and flowers.
-# My favorite dessert is cream puffs
+# One of my favorite hobbies is baking.